dustin-savage/poetry/README.md

 ![UI](./images/ui.png)

 ## Deployment
-The UI is packaged as a Docker container.
+The UI is an Angular app packaged as a Docker image.

 ![Deployment](./images/deployment.jpg)